Basphil/random-xkcd-wallpaper/README.markdown

 What this script does
 ---------------------
-It downloads a random xkcd comic from xkcd.com and sets it as your desktop background.
-The image file gets saved under `current_xkcd_wallpaper.(png | jpg)`.
+Downloads a random xkcd comic from xkcd.com and sets it as your desktop background.
+Only works with GNOME for the moment.

 How to use it
 -------------
-Get `xkcd_wallpaper.sh` either by cloning or downloading the file.
+Get `xkcd_wallpaper.sh` either by cloning the github project or downloading the file.
 Run it from the terminal, with a keyboard shortcut or with a custom application launcher.
 You can run the script with `sh xkcd_wallpaper.sh` or `./xkcd_wallpaper.sh`.
-The file `current_xkcd_wallpaper.(png | jpg)` gets saved in the current working directory of the shell.
-So if you run it from a keyboard shortcut or a custom application launcher this will be your HOME directory.
+The file `current_xkcd_wallpaper.(png | jpg)` gets saved in your home directory in the hidden folder `.xkcd_wallpaper`.

 Additional remarks
 -----------------